FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/contributing.md

 On each page there is an option to edit the page.
 Any changes you make through this option will be submitted and become live once they are approved.

-> This icon looks like this:
+> The edit icon looks like this:
 >
 > ![](assets/images/contributing/edit_icon.png)